programacion-bucle-while

 }

-In the case of JavaScript, the syntax is very similar.
+In the case of JavaScript the syntax is very similar.
 The only difference is that we will initialize the counter variable with let, instead of with the variable type.
-But the syntax of the While is identical:
+But the While syntax is identical:

 let counter = 0;